This post may contain affiliate links. Please read my disclosure policy.

 - 3 tablespoons all-purpose flour

-- 1 package cremini mushrooms, quartered or halved
+- 9 ounces cremini mushrooms quartered or halved

-Press the SAUTÉ key on the instant pot and the ADJUST key once to the MORE setting.
+- Press the SAUTÉ key on the instant pot and the ADJUST key to select the MORE setting.
 Wait for the pot to say "HOT" before adding ingredients.